Enabling Productive Oceans...

 EU member states are required to monitor both the presence and geographic distribution of marine biotoxin-producing phytoplankton in shellfish harvesting areas.
 Monitoring these phytoplankton species benefits human health by preventing contaminated shellfish entering the food chain.
 It also reduces costs for the shellfish industry, as harvesting can be avoided when potentially toxic species are present.

-In Scotland, phytoplankton monitoring has been carried out by SRSL on behalf of the Scottish food industry since September 2005.
-SRSL is accredited for Toxic Phytoplankton Monitoring by the United Kingdom Accreditation Service (UKAS) to comply with the International Standard.
+In Scotland, phytoplankton monitoring has been carried out by SAMS Enterprise on behalf of the Scottish food industry since September 2005.
+SAMS Enterprise is accredited for Toxic Phytoplankton Monitoring by the United Kingdom Accreditation Service (UKAS) to comply with the International Standard.

 Water samples are collected from designated shellfish growing areas around the Scottish coast and analysed by light microscopy, for seven potentially toxic genera or species of phytoplankton.

-Please contact SRSL for related consultancy services and Toxic Phytoplankton Monitoring programme development.
+Please contact SAMS Enterprise for related consultancy services and Toxic Phytoplankton Monitoring programme development.

 Toxic Phytoplankton HAB